The Top 5 Safety Tips for Having Kids on a Boat

 Alternatively, you can go prepared with a little hand-fishing setup (check price on Amazon) or a whole child-friendly fishing set (check price on Amazon).

 Remember, kids new to fishing get bored quickly.
-Above all, keep things fun!
+Can you blame them?
+It can get awfully monotonous just waiting for those fish to bite.
+The most important word of advice is to keep things fun!
 Always emphasize that the real joy of fishing is found in the experience, not in how many fish you actually catch.

 Water skiing

-Because of the skill and coordination necessary, water skiing is a sport that a child must not only be truly be interested in taking it up, they also need the physical and mental development to do it safely.
+Because of the skill and coordination necessary, water skiing is a sport that a child must not only be truly interested in, but they also need the physical and mental development to do it safely.

 Make sure you start them off with water skis made for children (check price on Amazon).
 These are designed to accommodate their size and weight.
 One of the most important things to teach them is to keep their knees bent and their weight centered on the balls of their feet.